 Facebook Argues the Data Breach is Old News

 In their recent press release on April 6, 2021, Facebook admits that they’re aware of the data breaches.
-They claimed malicious actors had access to this information from their contact importer before September 2019.
+They claimed malicious actors had access to user information from their contact importer before September 2019.

 In Facebook’s defense, “this feature helped people find their friends to connect with…”.
 Plus, the leaked information did not contain passwords, financial or health information.